FAQ for Part A of the SPHTM Comprehensive Exam

 You should plan to arrive 30 minutes early to sign in, receive your password and get seated at a computer.
 If you arrive late, you will lose time to take the exam.
 The exam will be open for 2 hours.

 11. What do I need to bring with me to Part A of the comprehensive exam?

 You will need to bring a picture ID e.g. Tulane ID, drivers license or passport.
 You may bring a calculator.

 12. Is there a study guide available for the exam?

 The Association of Schools of Public Health has produced a study guide for the national Certification Exam that is useful for the SPHTM comprehensive exam.
 This may be obtained at www.asph.org.

 Click here for CULMINATING EXPERIENCE

-13. Where can i find most up-to-date information for Comprehensive Examination
+13. Where can I find most up-to-date information for Comprehensive Examination

-For most up-to-date informationou visit: http://www.sph.tulane.edu/publichealth/students/forms_students.cfm
+For most up-to-date information visit: http://www.sph.tulane.edu/publichealth/academics/student-forms.cfm